socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'updatechecker' => true,

-Check if Nextcloud is up-to-date and shows a notification if a new version is available.
+Check if cyfrSpaces is up-to-date and shows a notification if a new version is available.

 Defaults to ``true``